enyojs/enyo/README.md

 # That's a Lot of Talk

-The Enyo design was to some degree vindicated by the complex applications HP developed for the TouchPad platform.
-We don't claim this was particularly easy, there were a lot of hardworking developers on the apps teams, but at least we are confident the Enyo principles are effective on a large scale.
+The core Enyo design was proven out by the complex applications HP developed for the TouchPad platform.
+We don't claim this was particularly easy, there were a lot of hardworking developers on the apps teams, but we are confident the Enyo principles are effective on a large scale.

 In any case, roll your sleeves up and try it for yourself.